Psychological Testing in Davie, Fort Lauderdale, and Wellington

 We offer a variety of assessment and testing options for you, based on your needs.
 We complete the psychological testing within our office in Davie and Wellington and have a report completed for you within a reasonable period of time, including a written hardcopy when applicable.
 We offer testing for IQ and gifted, especially for young children.
 We provide testing and evaluation for substance abuse and court-ordered evaluations.
 We offer vocational rehabilitation evaluations for those referred through vocational rehabilitation.

-Our staff psychologists, Dr. David Landry and Dr. Nathalie Stepp, has experience administering and evaluating assessments and testing all of kinds.
+Our two staff psychologists and one post doctoral candidate, Dr. David Landry, Dr. Nathalie Stepp, and Paola Mendoza Rivera Ph.D have experience administering and evaluating assessments and testing all of kinds.
 We also have a school psychologist on staff who specializes in educational testing.
+We have two school psychologists and one post doctoral candidate, Sheila Simchon, Gila Kolodny, and Alyssa Kerrigan, Psy.D who provide educational assessments and evaluations, including learning disabilities, and gifted evaluations.

 We service all of Broward County, including Fort Lauderdale, Pembroke Pines, Miramar, Hollywood, Cooper City, Davie, Plantation, Southwest Ranches and Weston.